 Sometimes it happens that the cells within our bodies start dividing themselves uncontrollably, ending up forming a mass or a lump of tissue which is actually a tumour.
-Similarly, bone tumours are tumours which form in the bones, and with increasing size of the tumour, the tumour can end up replacing the healthy tissues.
+Similarly, bone tumors are tumours which form in the bones, and with increasing size of a tumour, the tumor can end up replacing the healthy tissues.

 Tumours can be malignant (cancerous) or benign (non-cancerous).
-It’s the malignant tumours which spread to other parts of the body and most likely cause death.
-However, the less harmful benign tumours are still dangerous and require treatment because their growth could mean the compression of healthy bone tissue.
+It’s the malignant tumors which spread to other parts of the body and most likely cause death.
+However, the less harmful benign tumors are still dangerous and require treatment because their growth could mean the compression of healthy bone tissue.

 The most common symptom includes a mild and continuous ache in the bone which occurs due to the tumor, along with an occasional swelling.
-The symptom starts off as occasional pangs of pain, and develops into a full-fledged and constant pain so severe that it might actually wake one up from their deep sleep.
-Some people might confuse this with some sort of bone injury, and this is known as pathologic fracture.
-Sometimes the site of tumor will have swelling.
+The symptom starts off as occasional pangs of pain and develops into a full-fledged and constant pain so severe that it might actually wake one up from their deep sleep.
+Some people might confuse this with some sort of bone injury, and this is known as a pathologic fracture.
+Sometimes the site of the tumor will have to swell.

 Infections or fractures in bones might sometimes seem like a tumor, which is why it’s best to consult a doctor and undergo thorough testing before coming to any conclusions.

 The most common tests done to diagnose the severity of the tumor include Blood and Urine Tests, Imaging Tests and Biopsies.